 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-There were no corrected or uncorrected misstatements noted during our audit for the year ended June 30, 2023.
+Management has corrected all such misstatements.
+The attached material misstatement detected as a result of audit procedures was corrected by management.